OlympusDAO/olympus-docs/docs/overview/09_convertible-deposits.md

 **Q: Can I change my mind after depositing?**
 A: Yes, through early reclaim (with discount) or redemption (with waiting period).
 The conversion price cannot be changed once set.

+**Q: What can I do with my receipt tokens before expiry?**
+A: You can exchange the receipt tokens in a liquidity pool, reclaim the deposit (with a discount), redeem the deposit (waiting period), or redeem the deposit and borrow against it once borrowing is enabled.

+**Q: Will USDS deposits be lent out to earn yield?**
+A: USDS deposits are deposited into the sUSDS vault to earn the Sky Savings Rate.
+The goal is to maintain a low-risk approach while generating yield for the protocol.

+**Q: How can I deposit large amounts?**
+A: For large deposits, consider breaking up bids over time to give the price time to decay between bids.
+Large bids that consume multiple ticks will result in a weighted average conversion price.

 #### Managing Positions

 **Q: What happens if I lose my receipt tokens?**